 20 Lift up your eyes, and behold them that come from the north: where is the flock that was given thee, thy beautiful flock?

-21 What wilt thou say when he shall punish thee? for thou hast taught them to be captains, and as chief over thee: shall not sorrows take thee, as a woman in travail?
+21 What wilt thou say, when he shall set over thee as head those whom thou hast thyself taught to be friends to thee? shall not sorrows take hold of thee, as of a woman in travail?

-22 And if thou say in thine heart, Wherefore come these things upon me?
-For the greatness of thine iniquity are thy skirts discovered, and thy heels made bare.
+22 And if thou say in thy heart, Wherefore are these things come upon me? for the greatness of thine iniquity are thy skirts uncovered, and thy heels suffer violence.

 23 Can the Ethiopian change his skin, or the leopard his spots? then may ye also do good, that are accustomed to do evil.